 Seamus K. Leary has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Leary said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Leary said additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.